 - Have your picture taken for your student I.D.;

-- Meet with faculty and other new students in your program over dinner
+- Meet with faculty and other new students in your program while enjoying a meal.

 Important forms for orientation